Our conference starts on 9/28 — see the program!

 On the occasion of the bicentenary of the Battle of Waterloo, the Centre for Reception Studies of the KU Leuven organized a conference on the transnational reception of the event in the 19th century as an open invitation to reconsider the Battle and its broad cultural reception throughout the century.
 The conference took place from June 18-19, 2015 and the keynote speakers were: Jeffrey N. Cox (University of Colorado at Boulder); Norbert Eke (Universität Paderborn); Jean-Marc Largeaud (Universite Francois Rabelais de Tours); Philippe Raxhon (Universite de Liege); Peter Philipp Riedl (Universitat Freiburg); Philip Shaw (University of Leicester); Jeroen Van Zanten (Universiteit Amsterdam) and Janneke Weijermars (Rijksuniversiteit Groningen).

-• “Reading African-American Women’s Fiction: From Alice Browning to Toni Morrison” (session chair: Barbara Hochman)
+“Reading African-American Women’s Fiction: From Alice Browning to Toni Morrison”

 “Recovering the Black Chicago Renaissance: The Case of Chicago Girl,” Mary Ungar